 Alongside CLV and CAC, the payback period is an interesting KPI.
 It’s because it will reflect how long it will take for a business to recover its acquisition costs from any customer.
 If a company’s customers are churning before the payback period, it will incur a loss on that individual customer.

-To conclude, it is advisable for a SaaS company to keep a close look at the CLV to the CAC ratio.
-We at https://oakbusinessconsultant.com/ have worked on different cases regarding SaaS businesses.
+To conclude, a SaaS company should keep a close look at the CLV to the CAC ratio.
+We at Oak Business Consultant have worked on different cases regarding SaaS businesses.
 We faced some great challenges and took them head-on by providing well-thought-out expert detailed services to these clients.
 To check out our case studies applicable to the SaaS business, visit https://oakbusinessconsultant.com/case-studies/.